enjoyooor/friendtech-monitors/README.md

 ### Credits

-I'm very much a beginning at all things TypeScript/Blockchain.
-[Anish Agnihotri's friendmex](https://github.com/Anish-Agnihotri/friendmex) was a good starting point for another project I worked on before this one.
-I gained enough experience to start creating more complicated systems.
+I'm very much a beginner at all things TypeScript/Blockchain.
+[Anish Agnihotri's friendmex](https://github.com/Anish-Agnihotri/friendmex) was a good starting point for another project I had worked on before this one.
+I gained invaluable experience to start creating more complicated systems.

 Also thanks to [@\_GvAll](https://twitter.com/_GvAll) and [@DukeOfWapping](https://twitter.com/DukeOfWapping) for bouncing ideas.